GoogleChromeLabs/wasm-bindgen-rayon/README.md

 # Final caveats

 Check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).
 While this library specifically targets Rayon and automatically provides the necessary shims for you, some of the caveats still apply.

-Most notable, even when you're using threads, the main thread is still going to be blocked while waiting for all the calculations to finish.
+Most notably, even when you're using threads, the main thread is still going to be blocked while waiting for all the calculations to finish.

 While this is usually not worse (if anything, quicker) than running same calculations without multithreading support, you should still seriously consider moving the main JS+Wasm to a dedicated Worker as well to avoid blocking UI altogether.